Eye Twitching: Causes, Solutions, and Prevention

 6. How do I prevent eye twitching?

-A healthy diet with plenty of vegetables is one of the best ways to ensure adequate intake of important minerals that can help prevent eye twitching.
-A healthy diet also keeps your stomach acidic so that you can properly absorb these minerals and avoid alkalosis.
+A nutrient-rich diet that includes plenty of vegetables is one of the most effective ways to ensure adequate intake of key minerals that help prevent eye twitching.

 Sources